 Parents also might notice their teens changes in the desire for caffeine.
 Studies have found that when one begins to vape, the introduction to nicotine induces a sensitivity to caffeine.
-So, if your regular coffee or tea drinking teen begins to skip their beverage routine, you might have to search for more signs of underage vaping.
+So, if your regular coffee or tea drinking teen begins to skip their drink routine, you might have to search for more signs of underage vaping.

 Dehydration or ‘Dry Mouth’

 Additionally, dehydration is a key sign in vaping.
 Dry mouth or “cotton mouth” is a common side effect of the daily use of electronic cigarettes.
-One of the main ingredients in “vape liquid” is propylene glycol, which is considered a hygroscopic substance that absorbs and holds in water molecules causing significant dehydration.
-If your child is unusually increasing their liquid intake, this may also be a sign.
+One of the main ingredients in “vape liquid” is propylene glycol, which is considered a hygroscopic substance that absorbs and holds in water molecules causing major dehydration.
+If your child is oddly increasing their liquid intake, this may also be a sign.